MACD Backtesting: Optimizing Strategies for Profitable Trades

 MACD Backtesting: Optimizing Strategies for Profitable Trades - Backtesting results

-Algorithmic Trading Strategy: MACD and ZLEMA Reversals on CDRE
+Automated Trading Strategy: MACD and ZLEMA Reversals on CDRE

 Based on backtesting results statistics, the trading strategy applied from November 3, 2021, to November 5, 2023, yielded encouraging outcomes.
 The profit factor stands at 1.51, indicating that the strategy generated 1.51 times the profit compared to the losses incurred.
 The annualized ROI (Return on Investment) of 11.95% suggests a commendable growth rate for the investment over the given period.
 With an average holding time of 2 weeks and 1 day, the strategy took a prudent approach to position management.
 Furthermore, with an average of 0.2 trades per week, the frequency of trades remained relatively low.
 Out of the 21 closed trades, 38.1% were winners, contributing to an overall return on investment of 23.91%.
 These statistics highlight the potential effectiveness of the trading strategy during the specified timeframe.